-Assistance/guide dogs are welcome in The Blackpool Tower– they must never be left unattended anywhere in The Blackpool Tower.
+Assistance/guide dogs are welcome in The Blackpool Tower but must never be left unattended.

 There's plenty of pay & display car parks in Blackpool with designated parking for those with a disability: